GitHub Docs Warpgate for Business →

 Warpgate is 100% open-source, free and will stay this way forever.

-This allows it to escape the otherwise inevitable cycle of stagnation or VC enshittification.
+This allows it to escape the otherwise inevitable cycle of enshittification.

 Pro Support →